3.6 Integration of young people in the labour market

-The Government of the Republic of North Macedonia in 2018 decided to introduce a Youth Guarantee in order to provide young people (15-29) for a period of 4 months, offering employment, continuing education and training, or internship.
+The Government of the Republic of North Macedonia in 2018 decided to introduce the Youth Guarantee in order to provide young people (15-29) for a period of 4 months, offer for employment, continuing education and training, or internship.

 At the 53rd session of the Government of the Republic of North Macedonia (Записник од 53 седница на Владата на Република Македонија) held on 6.2.2018, the Government adopted the following conclusion: The Government reviewed the latest text of the Information with the text of the Plan for implementation of the Youth Guarantee (first phase 2018 - 2019) and the Action Plan for the implementation of the Youth Guarantee in three pilot municipalities in 2018, adopted the Information, and accepted the latest text of the Plan for implementation of the Youth Guarantee (first phase 2018 - 2019).